St. John's Episcopal Church (Park Slope) - Brooklyn, NY

 Electro-pneumatic action

-In 1960, a gift of $20,000 was received from an anonymous donor who supplied the funds to replace the old Jardine tracker pipe organ, built and installed in 1893.
-A contract was made with the Hillgreen-Lane Organ Builders of Ohio for a two-manual, fourteen-rank pipe organ with two sections exposed in the sanctuary arches, a solid oak console with drawknobs, and a set of tubular chimes.
-The organist, Mr. Keith Verhey, agreed to play the dedication recital in true classic style, as he had been taught at the Juilliard School, if money could be found and a new organ procured.
+In 1960, an anonymous donor provided a gift of $20,000 toward replacing the old Jardine tracker organ, built and installed in 1893.
+A contract was made with organ builders Hillgreen, Lane & Co. of Ohio for a two-manual, fourteen-rank pipe organ.
+The new organ would have two sections exposed in the sanctuary arches, a solid oak console with drawknobs, and a set of tubular chimes.
+Mr. Keith Verhey, the organist, agreed to play the dedication recital in true classic style, as he had been taught at the Juilliard School, if money could be found and a new organ procured.
 He was staging and directing two nightclub shows in Manhattan and had temporarily moved away from classic organ repertory.
 The installation of the instrument covered a span of nine months, far longer than expected, but it was finally dedicated by Archdeacon Saunders at a Sunday afternoon recital on April 1, 1962.

 Great Organ (Manual I) – 61 notes